 - Mind Rape: Upon understanding his Reality Warper powers, Resonius uses it to change Pitch Drop's sexual orientation.
-Upon realizing what he's done, he changes her mind back immediately.
-And he's horrified at himself for stooping to that.
+When he realizes what he's done, he's appropriately horrified and changes her mind back immediately.

 - No Man Should Have This Power: As Resonius gains Reality Warper powers, he sees all the myriad ways that he could cause death and destruction—and he knows from prior experience that he's too impulsive to trust with this power.
 Unfortunately, the power is harder to renounce than he thinks.

 - Once More, with Clarity!: Twilight gets to a key passage in Resonius's journal, and a page is missing.
 From what she can read, she thinks Resonius cut off other unicorns' horns to use in an arcane ritual.
 At the end, she finds the missing page, rereads the whole passage, and realizes the truth: Resonius was cutting off his own horn, but it kept growing back.

 - Peaceful in Death: From the expression on Resonius's petrified body, Twilight thinks he was at peace when he died.

 - Professor Guinea Pig: Resonius devises a way to increase a unicorn's spellcasting power.
 So of course he tests it on himself.